Catchoom/catchoom-example-ios/README.md

 To build the project or use the library, you will need XCode 7 or newer, and at least the iOS 8.0 SDK.

-This example works with the Catchoom SDK version 5.
+This example works with the CraftAR Augmented Reality SDK version 5.

 ### Integrate the SDK in your own project